 Dark in colour, with a very intriguing, complex aroma of molasses, green tea leaves, fresh earth and blueberries.
 It smells sweet and earthy and very attractive.
 It presents a big mouthful of flavour, being notably soft and generous and yet still managing to finish firm and balanced; a great combination.
 This is a large scale, complex tasting wine.
 I think this wine style is uniquely Australian.
 Drink anytime over the next 10 years or more.
 It's perfect now with a slow cooked beef daube.

-Produced from Langhorne Creek Shiraz from the Borrett family 20 Rows block.
-The wine is deep in colour, with aromas of beef stock, soy sauce and molasses.
-The palate is full bodied but round, with firm tannins providing a lovely balance and a long finish.
-Very nice to drink now or can be cellared for another 10 years or more.
-Try it with a slow cooked Corsican beef stew with pasta and grated pecorino cheese.
+The wine was deep in colour, with complex aromas of beef stock, soy sauce and molasses.
+The palate is full bodied but beautifully round, with firm tannins providing a lovely balance and a long finish.
+Looking good.

 In contrast to McLaren Vale, the harvest was late in Langhorne Creek and the crops slightly above average, producing softer, earlier maturing wines.
 This wine was produced, as usual, from the 20 Rows block.